-We found several negative customer complaints regarding Phentermine.
+We found several negative issues in Phentermine reviews.
 One dieter stated, “I’m always tired with no energy and really weak feeling all the time.”

 Another person said, “I took 1/2 a pill and about 5 hours later I felt sweaty and felt a thud in my chest.”